Customizing Sparkle

 Key Type Value

 SUFeedURL String The URL of your appcast, e.g. https://example.com/appcast.xml.
-It’s recommended to always set it in Info.plist, even if you change it later programmatically.
+It’s recommended to set it in Info.plist, even if you change it later programmatically.

 SUPublicEDKey String The base64-encoded public EdDSA key.
 Use Sparkle’s generate_keys tool to get it.

 SUEnableAutomaticChecks Boolean By default when this is not set, automatic checking for updates is initially disabled but users will be prompted for permission for Sparkle to check for updates automatically on second launch.
 If permission is granted, automatic checks for updates then becomes enabled.
-As of Sparkle 2.4 or later, the user will also have an option to opt into or out of automatic downloading of updates; the default state is based on the SUAutomaticallyUpdate setting.
+As of Sparkle 2.4 or later, the user will also have an option to opt in or out of automatic downloading of updates; the default state is based on the SUAutomaticallyUpdate setting.

 Setting this to YES enables automatic checking for updates (but not installation) by default, without asking your users for permission first.